 There will be at least (3) major grades during the course.
 Each worth 100 possible points (100%).
-Exam/major projects dates may be changed as needs dictate.
+Exam dates/major project dates may be changed as needs dictate.
 Exams will come from both lecture and resource assignments.
-Exams may consist of fill in the blank, multiple choice, and true/false questions.
+Exams will be a mix of fill in the blank, multiple choice, and true/false questions.
 Quizzes will be conducted at the discretion of the instructor and will be graded as daily coursework.